-The agent must have a registered office which is a physical street address (No PO Boxes are allowed) in the state where the LLC or corporation is formed.
+The agent must have a registered office which is a physical street address (No PO Boxes are allowed) in the state where the Limited Liability Company or corporation is formed.
 The registered office address can be the actual business address, home address, address of a friend or family member, attorney or commercial registered agent service.
 The agent must also be available during normal business hours should the business entity receive a legal notice.

 What does a Registered Agent Do?